 When we are silent, we want to be silent before God.
 What we should silence is our own words, our own deeds.
 All that has arisen or may arise from our self-will should be laid down during silent worship.

-We need to ask the Holy Spirit for His gifts.
-But we should ask for what the Holy Spirit himself wants to do in the Church – not, for instance, that any one member wishes to have this or that spiritual gift for himself or herself personally.
-Rather, each one should ask the Spirit to pour out the horn of plenty over His Church and to give what has been intended for each one since the beginning of time.
-(1 Cor.
-12:27ff.)
+We need to ask the Holy Spirit for his gifts.
+But we should ask for what the Holy Spirit himself wants to do in the church – not, for instance, that any one member wishes to have this or that spiritual gift for his or herself personally.
+Rather, each one should ask the Spirit to pour out the horn of plenty over his church and to give what has been intended for each one since the beginning of time (1 Cor.
+12:27ff.).
 Let us lay down all self-will and be ready to receive and use whatever gift is given us.
 Let us be thankful to be allowed to live in simple discipleship of Jesus without being led into temptation by great gifts.
-And finally let us ask that we all without distinction be given the gift promised to all members of the Body of Christ – the highest of gifts, which is love; that is to say, we ask for the gift of the Holy Spirit.
-(1 Cor.13:13)
+And finally let us ask that we all without distinction be given the gift promised to all members of the Body of Christ – the highest of gifts, which is love; that is to say, we ask for the gift of the Holy Spirit (1 Cor.13:13).